Ishou/supervive-vault-trainer/README.md

 ## Upcoming features

 - Detailed information about vault mechanics on the website.
+- Optional timer between rounds.
+- Option to mimic teammates destroying red pylons.
+- Tracking of vault health and time to crack the vault for scoring purposes.
 - Accuracy and error information displayed at the end of each round.
-- More precise vault mechanics, including speed, size, and timer between rounds.
-- Automatic difficulty adjustments (also mimicking teammates destroying red pylons).
-- Tracking of vault health and time to crack the vault for scoring purposes.

 ## In-game vault mechanics (for reference)